marbl/meryl/documentation/source/reference.rst

    fail.
 When L=0, a 0 is outpout, and the check passes.

-   If instead of testing that no bit is set, we test that any bit is set, the sense of the filter is inverted; we test that C does not dominate L; that there is a bit set in L that is not set in C.
+   If instead of testing that no bit is set, we test that any bit is set, the sense of the selector is inverted; we test that C does not dominate L; that there is a bit set in L that is not set in C.

 C. ``L & C == C`` or ``L | C == L``